cjdbarlow/bedside-notebook/anaesthesia/anzca/infection.md

 * Critical
 Penetrate skin or mucous membranes, or enters a sterile space.
 Requires sterilisation.
 * Semi-critical
-In contact with intact mucous membranes or becomes contaminated with readily transmissable organisims.
+In contact with intact mucous membranes or becomes contaminated with readily transmissable organisms.
 Requires sterilisation or high level disinfection.
 * Non-critical
 Contacts skin or does not contact the patient.
 Requires a low-level of disinfection or cleaning.